davisk-34/davisk-34.github.io/README.md

 ## Hosting your resume on Github Pages <br/> and learn principles of good technical communication along the way

 Github Pages is a great way to host a resume or simple website.
 It's cost-free, ad-free, and very easy to use.
 In this readme I will explain the steps to hosting your resume with Github Pages.
 I will also explain a few principles of good technical communication.
-These are the italicized sections.
+These principles are found in the collapsible sections for clarity.
 If you want to learn more about technical communication, I highly recommend Andrew Etter's book [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS).

 <details>
   <summary>Tech Comm Note 1: Benefits of a static webpage</summary>